iann0036/tf-cfn-provider/docs/providers/google/BigqueryDataset.md

 ## Properties

-`DatasetId` - (Required) The ID of the dataset containing this table.
+`DatasetId` - (Required) A unique ID for the resource.
+Changing this forces a new resource to be created.

 `Project` - (Optional) The ID of the project in which the resource belongs.
 If it is not provided, the provider project is used.